 Additionally, von Gunten argues that MDE mishandled various administrative issues, creating “a continual campaign of retaliation” against her, which constitutes adverse employment action.
 Brief of Appellant at 46.

 For instance, von Gunten contends that on January 9, 1997, Beatty and Steinfort began “hyper-scrutinizing” her sick leave, informing her that she needed to provide documentation for all prior and future sick leave, after she had taken days off on Christmas Eve and New Year‘s Eve for doctor‘s appointments.
 She also maintains that on that same day MDE improperly responded to a citizen‘s complaint lodged against her by writing her up and placing her on administrative leave with pay for a short time to allow investigation of the matter.
 But terms, conditions, or benefits of a person‘s employment do not typically, if ever, include general immunity from the application of basic employment policies or exemption from a state agency‘s disciplinary procedures.
 See McKenzie v.
 Illinois Dep‘t of Transp., 92 F.3d 473, 484 (7th Cir.
 1996) (no adverse employment action where employer enforces a generally applicable policy against employee).
-Moreover, we fail to see how MDE‘s demands that von Gunten сomply with sick leave policy adversely affected her employment.
+Moreover, we fail to see hоw MDE‘s demands that von Gunten comply with sick leave policy adversely affected her employment.
 Nor do we attribute any adverse effects in relation to the citizen‘s complaint to MDE — if anything, they were the result of von Gunten‘s own conduct.

 Von Gunten also maintains that the manner in which MDE implemented its sick leave and disciplinary policies against her constitutes an adverse employment action.
-She asserts that Beatty did not ask any other employees to provide written documentation for their absences,
+She asserts that Beatty did not ask any other employees to provide written documentation for their absences, or treat any other employee charged with a citizen complaint as severely as von Gunten.
+This might be evidence of pretext, see Delli Santi v.
+CNA Ins.
+Cos., 88 F.3d 192, 200 (3d Cir.
+1996) (relied on by von Gunten), but it is not evidence of adverse employment action.

 Von Gunten additionally offers a laundry list of job occurrences during 1997 that annoyed her and assertedly constitute adverse employment actions.
 For example, von Gunten claims that: (1) throughout the year she continued to be hyper-criticized for her requests for leave and her expense forms; (2) Beatty often turned down her requests to attend seminars, saying he needed her in the field, while in 1996 he had usually approved such requests; (3) when she visited the field office, an employee followed her around and questioned her activities; and (4) the MDE Fair Practices Office did not adequately deal with her complaints.
-We have carefully reviewed the record and, although these оccurrences may have irritated von Gunten, no evidence indicates that they actually adversely effected a term, condition, or benefit of her employment.
+We have carefully reviewed the recоrd and, although these occurrences may have irritated von Gunten, no evidence indicates that they actually adversely effected a term, condition, or benefit of her employment.
 Thus, they do not constitute adverse employment action.

 E.

 Finally, von Gunten asserts that MDE subjected her to retaliatory harassment creating a hostile work environment.
-Retaliatory harassment can constitute adverse employment action, see Ross, 759 F.2d at 363-64, but only if such harassment adversely affects the “terms, conditions, or benefits of her employment.”
-Munday, 126 F.3d at 243.
+Retaliatory harassment can constitute adverse employment action, see Ross, 759 F.2d at 363-64, but only if such harassment adversely affects the “terms, conditions,

 IV.